SRGSSR/srgletterbox-apple/Documentation/Getting-started.md

 ## Picture in picture

 To respond to picture and picture events, mostly for restoring your interface, you must implement the `SRGLetterboxPictureInPictureDelegate` delegate methods.
-Refer to the demo implementation for a concrete example, with the modal view controller.
 If no delegate is set, picture in picture will not be available, and the corresponding button will not be displayed.

+Refer to the demo for a concrete example, implementing restoration both for a view controller presented modally and for a view controller pushed into a navigation controller.

 ## Airplay